agence-adeliom/docker-images/php/README.md

 | `adeliom/php:8.2-frankenphp-wkhtmltopdf` | `8.2`       | `php`   | `frankenphp` |     ✅      |
 | `adeliom/php:8.3-frankenphp-wkhtmltopdf` | `8.3`       | `php`   | `frankenphp` |     ✅      |

+## Images versions

+All detailed images are the latest stable versions.
+You can also use specific versions by adding a `-{specific-version}` part in the image name by one of the following:
+Example: `adeliom/php:8.4-caddy-dev` or `adeliom/php:8.4-caddy-1.0.0`

+- On every release, the image tag is moved to the new version.
+- On every release a new tag is created with the version number (e.g. `1.0.0`, `1.0.1`, etc.).
+[See releases list](https://github.com/agence-adeliom/docker-images/releases)
+- Before a new release, the `dev` tag is used for the new version.
+Do not use this tag in production.

+To stay up to date, you can use the `default` tag, which is always pointing to the latest stable version.
+> And if you have some trouble with the latest stable version, you can use a `adeliom/php:8.4-caddy-{specific-version}` tag, which is always pointing to the previous released version.
+[See releases list](https://github.com/agence-adeliom/docker-images/releases)

 ## Usage

 These images are based on the [official PHP image](https://hub.docker.com/_/php/).